VazziDE/ProxyExtraSlot/README.md

 # ProxyExtraSlot
-ProxyExtraSlot is a WaterdogPE Plugin to adjust the Proxy Maximum playercount to playercount.
+ProxyExtraSlot is a WaterdogPE Plugin to adjust the Proxy Maximum playercount to <b>playercount + 1 for exmaple 22/23</b>.

 In the Config you can change how many extra slots should be added to the max. playercount: